CARV-ICS-FORTH/knot/docs/user.rst

 .. figure:: images/sign-up-screen.png

 Once the account is activated by an administrator, login using your username and password.
 You can change your password when logged in by clicking on the user icon at the top-right of the screen and selecting "Change password" from the menu.
-The menu also provides an option to report an issue and logout.
+The menu also provides options to report an issue, access this documentation, and logout.
 If you ever forget your password, please ask an administrator to reset it.

 Services screen
 ---------------